jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 3. Setting `using_hsv=True` in `compute_color_histograms()` improved both the reported precision of the trained model and the number of detected objects in RViz.
 As a matter of fact, the setting had to be included in both `features.py` and `project_template.py` in order to get consistent results while running `pick_place_project.launch`.

 4. Nevertheless, none of the results observed in Rviz (for any of the test worlds) provided a so called 'passing submission'.
 As a matter of fact, during `test1.world` case, several objects were detected at the begining (over 20) and decayed to detect 2 out of 3 objects (in the image, 'biscuits' and 'soap2' were detected).
-As the number of objects increased per test case, so increased the number of objects detected, but it also decayed as simulation time went through.
+As the number of objects increased per test case, so increased the number of objects detected: for `test2.world` scenario, 'soap2', 'biscuits' and 'book' were detected.
 This behavior could be due to hardware limitations, but it is unknown until which point.

 ![image4]

+![image5]

 5. Can't personally say whether the data of either `output_1.yaml`, `output_2.yaml` or `output_3.yaml` is within acceptable limits.
 Any feedback regarding this issue would be of much help for future assignments.